 Community engagement has been part of CMU's 'DNA' since Andrew Carnegie founded the Carnegie Technical Schools to educate the children of Pittsburgh factory workers.
 It is not just a part of our past; it's a critical part of how we operate today.
-CMU aims to connect with our community through service, education, research, and arts and culture.
+CMU aims to connect with our community through service, education, research, and arts, culture, and recreation, and partnerships.